-Life insurance underwriters assess recreational use by how much and when you last used it.
+How insurers classify cannabis use depends on how often you use it and what you use it for.
 Similar to tobacco use, it’s classified as a higher risk the more often you use it.

 How will cannabis use affect my premiums?

-Your premiums rise or fall based on your overall insurance rating, and your rating is determined by your risk profile.
 Luckily, cannabis doesn’t always heavily affect your risk profile.
+Your premiums rise or fall based on your overall insurance rating, determined by your risk profile.

 Ratings won’t be the same across every insurance provider.
-One insurer may consider use more than once a week worth slapping on smoker rates, while another may approve up to two times a week as a nonsmoker.
+One insurer may classify the use of more than once a week with smoker rates, while another may approve up to two times a week as a nonsmoker.

 Here are a few ways using cannabis may affect your premiums:

-- How often cannabis is used.
+- How often you use cannabis.
 Frequency can be a huge determining factor, especially for recreational use.
 Heavy use will likely increase your premiums more than occasional or experimental use.
-The only effect that one joint in college will have is the painful memory of almost hacking up a lung.

-- Recreational versus medical use.
+- Why you use it.
 Medical use is considered to be less of a risky behavior overall by several providers, but calls into question what it’s treating.
-A mix of prescription cannabis paired with opioids are likely going to be evaluated more harshly than just the medicinal cannabis.
+A mix of prescription cannabis paired with opioids is likely going to be evaluated more harshly than just the medicinal cannabis.

-- What medical condition it’s treating.
-Cancer or multiple sclerosis will almost certainly be weighed more seriously than appetite loss on the scale of conditions cannabis is used to treat.
+- Any conditions you’re treating with cannabis.
+Cancer or multiple sclerosis will be weighed more seriously than appetite loss on the scale of conditions cannabis is used to treat.

-- How cannabis is consumed.
-Smoking — especially frequent smoking — will likely be evaluated more harshly than edibles or vaporizers by some providers.
+- How you consume cannabis.
+Smoking will likely be evaluated more harshly than edibles or vaporizers by some providers.